ZaronZ/VMProtectLib/README.md

 ## VMProtectLib
-Simple wrapper for VMProtect toolkit, header only.
+Simple wrapper for VMProtect toolkit, header only - _VMProtectLib.h_
 ## Usage
 See _HardwareLibTest_ project, for release you must use **VMPROTECT** preprocessor
 ### License